 You can also freeze rows and columns at the same time in Excel.
 Follow the next steps to be able to do that.

-- In the beginning, you need to select the cell which is right after the rows and columns you want to freeze.
+- In the beginning, you need to select the cell that is right after the rows and columns you want to freeze.

 - Suppose you want to freeze up to the 4th row and B